All Episodes

 No one knew he was there.

-Dick Eversol, who I think was the head of NBC sports at the time, said his greatest accomplishment in his years in television was keeping that quiet.
+Dick Eversol, who I think was the head of NBC Sports at the time, said his greatest accomplishment in his years in television was keeping that quiet.

-And then Ali with his arms shaking with the Parkinson's, his arms bopping up and down, trying to light that torch.
+And then Ali, with his arms shaking with the Parkinson's, his arms bopping up and down, trying to light that torch.

 I mean, you were fearful that he was going to light himself on fire.

-It was a remarkably moving moment, and I thought that that might have been the time in which a lot of Americans who never really embraced Mohammed Ali's come around.
+And I thought that that might have been the time in which a lot of Americans who never really embraced Muhammad Ali might have come around.

-That was twenty years.
+That was 20 years.

 Since then, as I say, we just haven't heard much of him because of the Parkinson's disease, which you presume came from taking so many blows to the head.